 After a short break, the interviewers will present a brief overview of TFA.

-Before breaking for lunch, you’ll sign up for your interview time slot.
+At the end of the group portion of the interview, you’ll sign up for your interview time slot.

 The second half of the day, you’ll meet for your one-on-one interview.
+Once your interview is complete, your interview day is done.

 After Your Interview